 Most of the bikes that we sell are pedal assisted or pedelecs.
 This means that the motor will not start until you start to pedal and when you stop pedalling the motor will stop.
-Some of the bikes (for example the Freego and Wisper bikes in our range) do have a throttle as well.
+Some of the bikes (for example the Wisper bikes in our range) do have a throttle as well.
 This can be used only in combination with the pedals but means that you have access to even more power.
 Provided that the bikes comply with the European Regulation EN 15194 they do not have to be taxed or insured and the rider does not need a license.
 You can ride an electric bike in the Uk anywhere that you can ride a non-electric bike.

 How do they work

 Electric bikes have a motor that can be fitted to the front or rear hub or can sit in the bottom bracket (between the pedals).
 Each position has an advantage appropriate to different riding styles.
 When the motor is in the bottom bracket the sensors that detect pressure being applied to the pedals gives a more immediate response.
 It also means that the weight of the motor is in the middle of the battery, giving better weight distribution and being lower down ensures a lower centre of gravity.
 The motors are 250 watts continuous output and are brushless.

 The Bosch Performance Line CX motor used in the higher performance electric bikes